Hiding Backdoors within Event Sequence Data via Poisoning Attacks: Introduction

-With the development of visual systems and computer vision (CV) models, adversarial attacks on them have become more tricky~\cite{gao2019strip}.
-These attacks can involve adding noise to training data in a way that is imperceptible to the human eye but changes the model's predictions~\cite{yuan2019adversarial}.
-They can also involve adding a specific trigger to an image that changes its label~\cite{ma2021understanding}, a method known as \textit{trojan attacks}.
-There are many types of triggers used in trojan attacks~\cite{gao2019strip}.
-As the use of Transformers in NLP and their variant for CV, visual transformers (ViTs), become more common, more intricate attacks are required, as demonstrated by studies such as~\cite{zheng2023trojvit}.

-A rapidly emerging field within the realm of ML is sequential data analysis, which holds significant relevance in the domains of finance and banking.
-Such data typically encompasses transactions, e-commerce, click streams, and other similar datasets.
-Due to the specificity of the application areas, the models' robustness and security is a crucial issue.
-However, the influence of adversarial attacks, especially concealed poisoning, against such models is poorly studied.
-In this work, we investigate the different transaction data poisoning strategies and their effect on the models, propose a concealed attack on event sequences, and evaluate it on several datasets.
-The general idea of poisoning attack for event sequence data is presented in~\ref{fig:poisoning_scheme}.
+A rapidly emerging field within machine learning (ML) is sequential data analysis, which holds significant relevance in finance and banking.
+Such data typically encompasses transactions, e-commerce, click streams, and other similar datasets that can often be described as event sequences~\cite{lima2023hawkes}.
+Due to the specificity of the application areas, the models' robustness and security are crucial issues~\cite{chen2020phishing}.
+In particular, significant attempts are made towards creating adversarially robust models for such data modality~\cite{fursov2021adversarial,zaytsev2023designing} and, in particular, designing adversarial attacks for them~\cite{khorshidi2022adversarial}.

+While most works focus on inference-time adversarial attacks~\cite{fursov2021adversarial,khorshidi2022adversarial}, another share of threats related to poisoning training data~\cite{tabassi2019taxonomy,biggio2012poisoning} often remains overlooked.
+There, an adversarial actor presents corrupted examples that contain a certain watermark to a model during training.
+Then, during a poisoned model usage, other examples with similar watermarks are presented to a model, resulting in the desired malicious behaviour.
+The general idea of poisoning attack for event sequence data is presented in Figure~\ref{fig:poisoning_scheme}.

+The authors of~\cite{paladini2023fraud} propose the poisoning -- manipulating the original transactions processing model -- bypassing state-of-the-art fraud detection systems.
+Their experiments prove again the issue's importance as their attack in a black-box setting was detected in $55 - 91\%$ of the time.
+In the NLP area, there are also poisoning attacks~\cite{wallace2021concealed,xu2023instructions}; while they mostly follow general poisoning approaches, their existence and closeness of NLP and event sequences neural networks~\cite{babaev2022coles,bazarova2024universal} prove that some research on poisoning attacks have been conducted in related areas.

+However, these and other works often present attacks that are easy to detect.
+For example, let's consider a natural test for the genuinity of the model: we use leave-out data to infer examples using this genuine-test sample, and if the model changed their answers significantly, we assume that the model has been replaced with another unsafe one.
+Thus, a natural next step is to construct a data poisoning scheme that will result in a model that, after training, has the exact prediction for the genuine-test sample.